New York. Chicago. Detroit. Berlin. Cities immortalized by the music they gave birth to, forever synonymous with Disco, House, Techno, and Hip-Hop.

 Transparency

-I always make sure to get clear and explicit consent from the people I’m speaking to begin an interview and start recording.
+I always strive to obtain clear and explicit consent from the people I’m speaking to begin an interview and start recording.
 I never practice secret or “undercover” reporting methods.

 Above all, I strive to respect the time, wishes, safety and privacy of all those I speak to for my book (and otherwise).
 I have developed this method and am sharing it for the sake of transparency.

-My special thanks go to the Security Team and Press Team of ∄, who have patiently abided my persistent attempts to conduct conversations with artists, guests, and artists — all of whom hold my highest respect.
+My special thanks go to the Security Team and Press Team of ∄, who have patiently abided my persistent attempts communicate with the history-making artists, guests, and staff whose rhythm and tempo all hold my highest respect.